Amol: Science

 In the third to ninth centuries, Amol had 70 Khanqah and universities.
-In the 11th century, Nizam al-Mulk, in his famous book named Siyasatnama, recommended creation of modern institutions by the name of Nezamiyeh with academic status in the large cities of the Islamic world, such as Balkh, Baghdad, Damascus, Nishapur and Bukhara.
+In the 11th century, Nizam al-Mulk recommended in the Siyasatnama the creation of the Nizamiyyas, modern institutions with academic status in the large cities of the Islamic world, such as Balkh, Baghdad, Damascus, Nishapur and Bukhara.
 The name of Amol was also included among them.
 Most of the Allameh of Iran are born in this city.
 Also the first seminary by Hasan al-Utrush was built in Amol, which was later named Imam Hassan Askari Mosque.
 Amol at various times was the center of science and culture in Iran, for example, Abu Sa'id Abu'l-Khayr, Muhammad ibn Zakariya al-Razi, Nasir al-Din al-Tusi and Avicenna.
 Three great men of Iran so-named Polymath respectively students Abul-Abbas Qassab Amoli, Ali ibn Sahl Rabban al-Tabari, Siraj Qumri and Abu Abdullah Al-Natili all three were born and residents of Amol.
 Also great historian of the world Muhammad ibn Jarir al-Tabari, was from Amol.
 Today likewise, scientific centers such as universities and schools and scientific congresses are active in the city.
 This branch of Pasteur Institute of Iran is located in the city of Amol in the state of Mazandaran.
 This institute comprises different departments.
 Amol with University of Special Modern Technologies and Tehran with Tehran University of Medical Sciences hosted the Special Modern Technologies USERN.